cndkczy/Dump_folders/GCTA.md

     ./gcta64  --reml-bivar --grm test  --pheno test.phen  --out test

-But again this is potentially incorrect since it was not corrected based on the LD bias in the estimated SNP-based heritability.
+But again this is potentially incorrect since it does consider the LD bias in the estimated SNP-based heritability.
 As a result, the first method is strongly preferred for WGS SNP dataset.